ORBNETSYS/i-PRO-Active-Guard-Public/readme.md

 - Changed: MD 12.
 Larger text on Date/Time (Start-End)
 - Changed: MD 14.
 Better minimising of search filter window on left
 - Fixed: Unable to scroll-down filters on small monitors
-- Added: Face upload: with multiple selection for faces
-- Added: Face upload: zoom, clear selected photo
-- Added: Face upload: padding added to the faces that are close to the margin
-- Added: AG Server dropdown list on SetupWatchlists and at Face Watchlist search filters
 - Fixed: Updating an existing face registration doesnt override the representative face
-- Added: Face upload when adding or updating a face registration (saving does not work yet)
 - Fixed: Person registration window
-- Changed: Camera/Server/FeatureSelection checkboxes selection/deselection
-- Added: Face registration is automatically sent to the AG source server, no server selection, this might change if server selection is added to face registration in the future

 ## [1.0.1] - 11.10.2022